The History of the First Congregational United Church of Christ, Eagle River, Wisconsin

 1985-2000 Jeffrey G. Wartgow

 2006-2011 Patricia M. Tucker

-Over the past 120 years this church has been served by twenty-two pastors, dedicated members and friends.
+Over the past 120 years this church has been served by twenty-three pastors, dedicated members, and friends.
 Much has been accomplished by this congregation but the work is never done.
-The church will continue in the example set by its founders, pioneers, pastors and member through devotion, vision, faith and love.
+The church will continue to live by the example set by its founders, pioneers, pastors, and member through devotion, vision, faith, and love.